-Dr John Sentamu, the Archbishop of York, is originally from Uganda.
+Dr John Sentamu, who retired as Archbishop of York on 7 June 2020, is originally from Uganda.
 He studied law in Kampala before becoming an advocate of the Supreme Court of Uganda.
 Speaking out against the regime of President Idi Amin, he was briefly imprisoned before fleeing in 1974 to the United Kingdom, where he devoted himself to Anglicanism.
 In 2005 he was appointed Archbishop of York.

 Speaking at the launch of the Mike Campbell Foundation on March 14, 2012, Dr Sentamu said, “In the face of evil, we must strive to do good...
 The existence of dictatorship and oppression, wherever it occurs in the world, is an affront to God, humanity and the principles of Democracy and the Rule of Law….”